Police Misconduct Records and Files on Brenham Officers

 Sex Discrimination and Retaliation Allegations in Police Department Lawsuit

-Officer Tiffany Anderson worked at the Wichita police department for seven years, having no trouble from her male colleagues.
+Brenham Police Department – Officer Tiffany Anderson worked at the Wichita Police Department for 7 years without trouble from her male colleagues.
 Officer Anderson was accused of several things by the department, including a hit-and-run she was allegedly involved in.

 Anderson claimed that she had been treated unfairly due to her being a woman.
 Officer Anderson then used the vagina card and cried discrimination against the department, resigned, and then sued the department.
 The judge threw out her case.